nextstrain/nextclade/docs/user/nextclade-cli.md

    Observe downloaded dataset files in the directory `data/sars-cov-2/`

    > 💡️ This command will download the latest SARS-CoV-2 dataset.
-You can use it to periodically update the dataset, in order to enable the latest features, including the most up-to-date clade assignment.
+You should run it periodically to update the dataset, in order to get the latest features, including the most up-to-date clade assignment.
 Find out more in the [Nextclade datasets](datasets) section.

 2. Run using the downloaded dataset and its example sequences (`data/sars-cov-2/sequences.fasta`):